-3. I 3.
-Increasing recycling Whe When waste can't be avoided or reused, the best thing that can happen to it is that it is recycled properly.
-SWP is committed to colle ecting quality recyclate- - with 98% 6 currently staying in the UK.
-The National Resources and Waste Strategy is focussed on quality and held up SWP's kerbsid le sort app proach as an exemplar.
-Wha at When Why 3.1 Further plastic 2022/23 Exploring whether we can trial the kerbside collection of soft/flexible plastic (e.g., bread bags, kerbside carrier bags, the film on punnets/ready meals) at the kerbside.
-This will be dependent upon collections funding and industry support - SWP will not collect materials unless we are confident they are being properly recycled.
+When waste can't be avoided or reused, the best thing that can happen to it is that it is recycled properly.
+SWP is committed to collecting quality recyclate- with 98% currently staying in the UK.
+The National Resources and Waste Strategy is focussed on quality and held up SWP's kerbside sort approach as an exemplar.

+What When Why [; 3.1 Further plastic 2022/23 Potentially trialling the collection of soft/flexible plastic (e.g., bread bags, carrier bags, the film kerbside on punnets/ready meals) at the kerbside.
+This will be dependent upon a business case (inc. collections funding/industry support) which demonstrates the customer and environmental benefits and affordability.
 3.2 Recycling even Ongoing Exploring whether we can accept further 'hard to treat' materials at our recycling centres, more at our including mattresses, expanded polystyrene and how we can work with organisations like HWRCs Terracycle.
 Seek opportunities to improve our recycling centres, subject to development of viable solutions and robust business cases unlocking funding.
 3.3 Food waste in 2023/24 Through Recycle More many communal properties accessed our kerbside food recycling.
 We communal will aim to ensure all communal properties have access to food recycling.
 The approach will be properties dependent upon future national policy and funding.
 3.4 Ensuring homes Ongoing Embedding our refreshed Developer's Guidance in local plans/unitary planning policies, are built with engaging on planning applications and working with planners, developers and their agents will recycling in mind be critical to ensuring every home (especially flats) are built with recycling in mind.
 3.5 Recycling A-Z 2022/23 With expanding kerbside collections, around 40 materials recycled at HWRCs, Terracycle guide schemes and other options for people to recycle different materials it can be a confusing picture.
 A comprehensive, up to date and user-friendly A-Z guide will help people understand all their reuse and recycling options in Somerset.
 3.6 Targeted Ongoing Campaigns targeted at key peaks in waste (e.g., Christmas - food waste, packaging/ plastics, campaigns Halloween - pumpkins, Easter - plastic packaging, Summer - garden waste and BBQs).
-3.7 Local Engagement 2023/24 Local Engagement Programme delivering 100 activities and interventions per year in deprived Programme and poor recycling areas (Suez social value commitments) 3.8 Service guide Publish and distribute to every household an annual service guide including a collection day calendar.
-To embed new service, encourage sound recycling behaviours and provide the information residents need to manage their waste effectively. Нои v will we measure Proc ress on individual projects reported via the quarterly board report suc success? dline recycling rate (both kerbside and recycling centres) ual Recycling Tracker showing what happens to our recycling ∣• Carr oon measurement of recycling and using that (not weight) to prioritise
+3.7 Local Engagement 2023/24 Local Engagement Programme delivering 100 activities and interventions per year in deprived Programme and poor recycling areas (Suez social value commitments) 3.8 Service guide 2022/23 Publish and distribute to every household an annual service guide including a collection day calendar.
+To embed new service, encourage sound recycling behaviours and provide the information residents need to manage their waste effectively.
+3.9 Recycle More: 2022/23 Roll-out Recycle More to schools and to communals in West Somerset/Sedgemoor and ensure schools and mop- that any delays (e.g. should Covid delay phase 4) or minor amendments required to optimise up previously rolled out areas are undertaken. will we measure Prog ress on individual projects reported via the quarterly board report suc cess? dline recycling rate (both kerbside and recycling centres) Annual Recycling Tracker showing what happens to our recycling on measurement of recycling and using that (not weight) to prioritise Jan on measurement of recycling and using that the weight, to phontise